deadlyvipers/dojo_rules/introduction.md

-Hi May name is Majid!
+Hi My name is Majid!